Fastway ONESTEP Double Pack

 - Not suitable for large travel trailers and RVs

 Bottom-Line: If you have a smaller RV and need to save money, these Camco wheel chocks are a great choice to get you by for a while.

 Easiest to Handle

-The BAL X-Chock wheel stabilizers does a tremendous job of keeping your RV wheels in place by applying opposing force to tandem tires.
+These BAL X-Chock wheel stabilizers do a tremendous job of keeping your RV wheels in place by applying opposing force between tandem tires.
 Imagine standing in a hallway and stretching your arms out, pushing on each wall.
-This is essentially what the X-Chock is doing to your tires.
-This opposing force prevents the tires from rolling.
+This is essentially what the BAL X-Chock is doing to your tires with this opposing force preventing the tires from rolling.

-The X-Chock measures 16″L x 7.5″W x 4.5″D. The only hiccup with the device is that after a long period of use, it can “adapt” to the tires and loosen up.
-You would have to re-tighten it, which only takes a minute.
+The only hiccup with the device is that after a long period of use, it can “adapt” to the tires and loosen up.
+If so you would have to re-tighten it, which only takes a minute.

-- Can be used upside down if wheel fender is in the way.
+- Can be used upside down if the fender is in the way

-There is a durability issue that is to be expected with something this inexpensive.
-After a while, the sun can affect the structural integrity of the chocks.
-They may get brittle and crack.
+There is however a durability issue that is to be expected with something this inexpensive.
+After a while, the sun can affect the structural integrity and they may get brittle and crack.
 However, they aren’t meant to last forever, hence the low price.